wplam107/csc-101-cith-spring-2024/resources/additional_resources.md

 # Resources for Artificial Intelligence (AI), Machine Learning (ML), Game Development

 A few of you asked me about AI/ML and game development in class last week.
 I will keep a running list of free online resources that I will update as I find more.
 Just one word of advice.
 When learning something like game development or AI/ML on your own, try to find small projects or small topics to understand first.
 Like in game dev, maybe look at how you can build 1 room of a level first and how you can make a character interact with the objects or in AI/ML, learn how to classify handwritten digits (ex. train the model to recognize that a handwritten 2 is a 2) as this is a very well explored topic so there will be a lot of tutorials and online resources out there.

+In software development and engineering **practicing** coding and working on projects that you come up with is really the only way to get good.
+It will prepare you more for a job as theory is less important than whether you can build an application.

 ## Mathematics for AI/ML: